Moral Distress: What It Is and How to Respond

 The concept of moral distress refers to a clinical situation in which the patient is perceived to be “suffering” and the clinician knows what they feel to be the best course of action, but that course conflicts with what is best for the organization, other providers, other patients, the family, or society as a whole.
 Moral distress can occur when the professional feels a sense of heightened moral responsibility and also a perception of powerlessness.

-Health care professionals who have taken this course will be able to:
+Social workers who have taken this course will be able to:

 - Describe the features of moral distress and the impact on professional caregivers